-Eris’ most prominent role, in stories of Ancient Greece, occurred in the lead up to the Trojan War.
+Eris’ most prominent role, in stories of Ancient Greece, occurred in the lead-up to the Trojan War.

 Zeus had arranged for Peleus to marry the sea nymph Thetis; although the hero had to trap the sea nymph to finally get her to marry him.
 A huge wedding ceremony was planned, and all of the gods and goddesses of the Greek pantheon were invited to the festivities; all, that was, aside from Eris.
 Eris was not invited as she would have brought division to the assembled guests.

-Due to the inscribed words, three goddesses, Hera, Athena and Aphrodite, believed that the Golden Apple was meant for them.
+Due to the inscribed words, three goddesses, Hera, Athena, and Aphrodite, believed that the Golden Apple was meant for them.

 The Judgement of Paris and the Trojan War

-The dispute between the three goddesses required resolution, but Zeus was too sensible to pass judgement himself.
+The dispute between the three goddesses required resolution, but Zeus was too sensible to pass judgment himself.
 So Zeus decreed that Paris, a prince of Troy, would judge the one worthy of the golden apple.

 With the judge chosen, bribery followed.
-Hera offered Paris power, Athena offered skill in the art of war, but Aphrodite’s bribe proved the most tempting to Paris.
+Hera offered Paris power, and Athena offered skill in the art of war, but Aphrodite’s bribe proved the most tempting to Paris.
 Aphrodite offered the Trojan prince the most beautiful mortal in the woman, a woman believed to be Helen of Sparta; it did not matter that Helen was already married to Menelaus.
-Paris’ subsequent abduction of Helen would of course lead to the Achaean leaders raising an army to retrieve.
+Paris’ subsequent abduction of Helen would of course lead to the Achaean leaders raising an army to retrieve her.

-During the subsequent war, Eris was talked of as having stalked the battlefield alongside Ares, although unlike other deities, Eris was not mentioned as having actually fought.
+During the subsequent war, Eris was talked of as having stalked the battlefield alongside Ares, although, unlike other deities, Eris was not mentioned as having actually fought.

 Some of the ancient sources do put forward the thesis that Zeus was the instigator of the Trojan War, having planned the war with Eris, or simply having used the goddess for his own means.
 This would mean that Zeus had induced Eris to throw the Golden Apple amongst the wedding guests.

-The reasons for Zeus’ action partially to reduce the world’s population, and partially to remove many heroes and demi-gods who might have threatened his position as supreme ruler of the cosmos.
+The reasons for Zeus’ action were partially to reduce the world’s population, and partially to remove many heroes and demi-gods who might have threatened his position as supreme ruler of the cosmos.